cloudmesh-community/book/chapters/os/ubuntu-usb-osx.md

 -   <https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#0>

-After you have booted and looged in, you need to update the distribution.
+After you have booted and logged in, you need to update the distribution.
 We recommend that you switch on Universe in the applications settings.